SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 ---

 # Content Experiences Overview
-Microsoft's SharePoint Embedded services provides a comprehensive set of Content Experience features like Open & Edit of Office Files, File Preview or In-App Search that you can leverage to build the right user experiences for your applications.
+Microsoft's SharePoint Embedded provides a comprehensive set of Content Experience features like Open & Edit of Office Files, File Preview or In-App Search that you can leverage to build the right user experiences for your applications.

 ## In this article: